liamchalcroft/hypernets/readme.md

     ```

 Installing nnU-Net will add several new commands to your terminal.
 These commands are used to run the entire nnU-Net
 pipeline.
 You can execute them from any location on your system.
-All nnU-Net commands have the prefix `nnUNet_` for
+All nnU-Net commands have the prefix `hypunet_` for
 easy identification.

 Note that these commands simply execute python scripts.
 If you installed nnU-Net in a virtual environment, this